Dallinger/Griduniverse/README.md

 ## Elements of the Griduniverse

+## Grid Universe

+The Grid Universe is a Dallinger Experiment.
+The Universe consists of multiple Games, each of which has an initial Grid World in which players interact.

+### Game

+A Game runs in a single Dallinger Network, that consists of a Grid World and a number of participants.
+Multiple Games can be run concurrently, and a game can continue for multiple rounds with the same players and/or evolve into a new Grid with a new set of players.

 ### Grid

 A Gridworld contains a grid (GRID_HEIGHT, GRID_WIDTH).
 For example, Fig. 2 shows two players on a 20 × 20 grid.